kracauer/kracauer.github.io/_posts/2019-05-07-Webscraping.md

 <i>Task: Scraping the “The Daily Dispatch”: download issues of “Richmond Times Dispatch” (Years 1860-1865, only!), which are available at: http://www.perseus.tufts.edu/hopper/collection?collection=Perseus:collection:RichTimes)</i>

 For the fulfillment of this task I use the program [wget](https://www.gnu.org/software/wget/).
 It allows me to automate the downloading of web content by giving the URL.
-For this I need three commands:
+For this I need two commands:

 <div class="highlighter-rouge"><div class="highlight"><pre class="highlight"><code>wget -i file_with_links.txt
 wget -i links.txt -P ./folderYouWantToSaveTo/ -nc